QuantumKitHub/MultiTensorKit.jl/docs/src/man/Implementation.md

 explain the f-symbol and n-symbol storage system

 # MultiTensorKit implementation: $\mathsf{Rep_{A_4}}$ as an example
 This tutorial is dedicated to explaining how MultiTensorKit was implemented to be compatible with with TensorKit and MPSKit for matrix product state simulations.
 In particular, we will be making a generalised anyonic spin chain.
-We will demonstrate ... (not sure yet what we're going to show here).
+We will demonstrate how to reproduce the entanglement spectra found in [Lootens_2024](@cite).
+The model considered there is a spin-1 Heisenberg model with additional terms to break the usual $\mathsf{U_1}$ symmetry to $\mathsf{Rep(A_4)}$, while having a non-trivial phase diagram and relatively easy Hamiltonian to write down.

 This will be done with the `A4Object = BimoduleSector{A4}` `Sector`, which is the multifusion category which contains the structure of the module categories over $\mathsf{Rep_{A_4}}$.
-Since there are 12 module categories (technically only 8 up to equivalence), `A4Object` is a $r=12$ multifusion category.
+Since there are 7 module categories, `A4Object` is a $r=7$ multifusion category.
 There are 3 fusion categories up to equivalence:
 - $\mathsf{Vec A_4}$: the category of $\mathsf{A_4}$-graded vector spaces.
 The group $\mathsf{A}_4$ is order $4!/2 = 12$.
 It has thus 12 objects.
 - $\mathsf{Rep_{A_4}}$: the irreducible representations of the group $\mathsf{A}_4$, of which there are 4.
 One is the trivial representation, two are one-dimension non-trivial and the last is three-dimensional.
 - $\mathsf{Rep H}$: the representation category of some Hopf algebra which does not have a name.
 It has 6 simple objects.